In a “normal” household, Dads tell their kids to turn their music down. We were always asking our Dad to turn the volume down…

 It’s not just in the shop, though.
 Have you ever been in close proximity to a welding truck that is running?
 Depending on the age of the machine and whether it drinks unleaded or diesel, one can lose a bit of hearing there, too.
 I would venture a guess that very few welders and metal fabricators actually have top notch hearing.
 And if they do, they are like 18 or 20 years old and just getting their toes wet.

 Of course, this age range is also the prime time for loud concerts, where you walk away dazed and confused because your friend happened to want to be closer to the stage (which was of course closer to the speakers) and you aren’t sure if you will ever hear anything but ringing again…

 Anyway, back to the adventures of growing up with a parent with partial deafness.
 Growing up, we never really thought anything of it.
 When we had company come over, we placed them at the table on the side of my Dad’s good ear, so he could hear them better.
 And we always explained to them that he had hearing in only one ear, which they were more than happy to accommodate.
 For phone conversations, fortunately Dad has pretty good hearing.
 Talking to customers on the phone or where he could read their lips was never too big of an issue.
-And now there is texting, which is ever so convenient when hearing is an issue.
+And now there is texting, which is ever so convenient when the ability to hear well is compromised.